GrimDevelopment/bypass/docs/API.md

   "originalUrl": "https://ouo.io/2dktqo", // The original URL.
   "dateSolved": 1655685246159, // JS Date() output
   "fromCache": true, // Determines if the solution came from the BIFM instance's cache or not.
-  "fromFastforward": false // Determines if the solution came from FastForward's Crowd Bypass feature or not.
+  "fromFastforward": false, // Determines if the solution came from FastForward's Crowd Bypass feature or not.
-}
+  "isURL": true // Determines if the response given is a visitable URL }
 ```